dvgamerr-app/dvgamerr-app.github.io/docs/2018-work-central-group-2.md

 **Full-Stack Engineer**
-- Kubernates architecture design.
+- Kubernates architecture design with `Data as a Service Project`.
-- Develop new Project `Data as a Service`
+- Develop Golang API Project `Data as a Service`
-- Design database on `Azure PostgreSQL Databases`
-- `Data as a Service` API develop `GraphQL` by `golang`.
+- Design database on `Azure PostgreSQL Databases` with Project `Data as a Service`
 - `Data as a Service` ETL used `Talend BigData Community Edition`.
-- `Data as a Service` deploy with k8s and automate
 - `Azure Kubernetes Service` (AKS) setup and configuration with project `Data as a Service`
-- Migrate ETL `Talend BigData Community Edition` to new engine ETL with golang.
 - Kubernetes Server configuration and setup for Project `PPE-API` and `GWP`
 - Automate Deploy and setup zero-downtime for `PPE-API`
 - Initiate use the agile model and use `Gitlab` within the team.